 Calibration is the comparison of a measurement device (an unknown) against an equal or better standard.
-A standard in a measurement is considered the reference; it is the one in the comparison taken to be the more correct of the two.
-Calibration finds out how far the unknown is from the standard.
+A standard in a measurement is considered the reference.
+Calibration reveals how far the unknown is from the standard.

-A "typical" commercial calibration uses the manufacturer's calibration procedure and is performed with a reference standard at least four times more accurate than the instrument under test.
+A typical commercial calibration uses the manufacturer's calibration procedure and is performed with a reference standard at least four times more accurate than the instrument under test.